zenml-io/zenml/examples/low_level_guide/README.md

----
-description: Build production ML pipelines from the simple step interface.
----

-# Low Level API
+# Low Level API Guide

 The Low Level ZenML API is defined by the primitive `@step` and `@pipeline` decorators.
 These should be used when the [High Level API](../high-level-api) is too inflexible for the use-case at hand, and one requires more control over individual steps and connecting them in pipelines.